BatikLensApp/BatikLens-App/README.md

 2. Install on your Android devices.
 3. Sign Up using Google Accoun or create new account.
 4. Sing In and home will displayed the main content.
-5. after sign in you must update profile in profile page, if you using google account this step is optional.
+5. After sign in you must update profile in profile page.
-6. and then you can detection batik pattern and explore other available features!✨🎨
+6. Then you can detection batik pattern and explore other available features!✨🎨

 <!-- OUR TEAM -->